How To Make Meatballs: The Easiest, Simplest Method

 Freshly ground black pepper

-1 pound ground meat such as beef, pork, turkey, chicken, or veal, or a mix
+ground meat, such as beef, pork, turkey, chicken, or veal, or a mix

-1/2 cup finely chopped onion (or grated on a coarse grater) from 1 small yellow onion
+finely chopped onion (or grated on a coarse grater)

-Combine the milk and breadcrumbs: Pour the milk over the breadcrumbs in a small bowl and set aside while preparing the rest of the meatball mix.
+Combine the milk and breadcrumbs.
+Place the breadcrumbs in a small bowl, pour in the milk, and stir to combine.
+Set aside while preparing the rest of the meatball mixture.
 The breadcrumbs will absorb the milk and become soggy.

-Whisk the egg, salt, pepper, Parmesan, and parsley: Whisk the egg in a large bowl until blended.
-Whisk in the salt and a generous quantity of black pepper, then whisk in the Parmesan and parsley.
+Whisk the egg, salt, pepper, Parmesan, and parsley.
+Whisk the egg in a large bowl until broken up.
+Add the Parmesan, parsley, salt, and a generous quantity of black pepper, and whisk to combine.

-Combine the egg and ground meat: Add the meat to the egg mixture.
-Use your hands to thoroughly mix the egg into the ground meat.
+Add the ground meat.
+Add the meat to the egg mixture.
+Use your hands to thoroughly mix the egg mixture into the ground meat.

-Add the onions and soaked breadcrumbs: Add the onions, garlic, and soaked breadcrumbs to the meat.
+Add the onions and soaked breadcrumbs.
+Add the onions, garlic, and soaked breadcrumbs.
 Mix them thoroughly into the meat with your fingers.
 Try not to overwork the meat; pinch the meat between your fingers rather than kneading it.

-Form the meat into meat balls: Pinch off a piece of the meat mixture and gently roll between your hands to form 1 1/2-inch meatballs.
-Continue shaping until all the meat is used.
+Form the meat into meatballs.
+Have a rimmed baking sheet ready.
+Pinch off a piece of the meat mixture and gently roll between your hands to form 1 1/2-inch meatballs (about 2 tablespoons each).
+Continue shaping until all the meat is used, placing the meatballs on the baking sheet so that they are not touching.

-To roast the meatballs in the oven: Arrange the meatballs spaced slightly apart on a baking sheet.
-Cook under the broiler for 20 to 25 minutes or bake at 400°F for 25 to 30 minutes.
-(Watch closely if cooking meatballs made with lean meat.)
-The meatballs are done when cooked through and the outsides are browned, and when they register 165°F in the middle on an instant read thermometer.
+Option 1: Roast or broil the meatballs in the oven.
+Broil the meatballs 20 to 25 minutes, or roast at 400°F for 25 to 30 minutes.
+(Watch closely if making meatballs made with lean meat.)
+The meatballs are done when cooked through and the outsides are browned, and when they register 165°F in the middle on an instant-read thermometer.
 Serve immediately.

-To cook the meatballs in sauce: Bring a marinara sauce or other pasta sauce to a simmer and add as many meatballs as will fit comfortably in the pan.
+Option 2: Cook the meatballs directly in sauce.
+Bring a marinara or other pasta sauce to a simmer and add as many meatballs as will fit comfortably in the pan.
 Cover and simmer for 30 to 35 minutes.
-The meatballs are done when they're cooked through and register 165°F in the middle on an instant read thermometer.
+The meatballs are done when they're cooked through and register 165°F in the middle on an instant-read thermometer.
 Serve immediately.

 Doubling this recipe: This recipe can be doubled for larger crowds.

-Storing Leftover Meatballs: Store leftover meatballs, either on their own or in a sauce, in a covered container in the refrigerator for up to 1 week.
+Storing leftover meatballs: Store leftover meatballs, either on their own or in a sauce, in a covered container in the refrigerator for up to 5 days.
 Reheat over low heat in a saucepan or in the microwave.

-Freezing Uncooked Meatballs: Prepare the meatballs through the shaping step.
-Arrange them spaced slightly apart on a parchment-lined baking sheet and freeze until solid.
+Freezing uncooked meatballs: Prepare the meatballs through Step 5.
+Arrange in a single layer on a baking sheet and freeze until solid.
 Transfer the meatballs to a freezer container or freezer bag, and freeze for up to 1 month.
 (Meatballs can be frozen for longer, but tend to develop freezer burn.)
 Thaw meatballs in the refrigerator overnight before cooking.